Reshopper is an app for parents to buy and sell used items

 Meanwhile, the company’s investors include Carsten Mikkelsen, an early investor in Just Eat and Miinto, Esben Gadsbøll, Chairman of Reshopper and its first backer, and most recently, Just Eat founder Jesper Buch.

-On how the startup plans to make money, Guldhammer Henderson had this to say: “We are still early in monetisation and are testing different initiatives in Denmark.
-I’m passionate about finding the way to monetise which doesn’t negatively impact the user experience and I believe we can do it.
-We are currently testing extra in app purchased features for our super users and targeted advertisements for parents.
-In the future we definitely want to work with both the transaction and loyalty and have some very interesting features coming out in the next months”.
+On how the startup plans to make money, Guldhammer Henderson says monetisation is in its early stages and that the startup is testing different initiatives in Denmark as it seeks to find a way to generate revenue that doesn’t negatively impact the user experience.

+“We are currently testing extra in app purchased features for our super users and targeted advertisements for parents.
+In the future we definitely want to work with both the transaction and loyalty and have some very interesting features coming out in the next months,” she says.

 0